Murphydbuffalo/ruby-data-structures-and-algorithms/README.markdown

 We'll see how you can use different data structures to implement things like stacks, queues, and deques.

 But perhaps most importantly, these implementations are bare bones (_for the love of God don't try to use them in production apps!_) and are written in Ruby in the hopes of making them easy to understand and play around with.
-Make a PR for improving our hash function or allowing our arrays to efficiently add and remove items from the front!

 Each data structure is described in detail below and comes with a set of tests that describe what's going on in plain English.